GraceYoon/Fast-latent-correlation/README.md

 **RunTimePlot_range_6482.Rda** - saved results to plot run time versus dimension in log10 scale for the sample size 6482.

+**AGP_prunedata.R** - how to load and clean Americun Gut Project data.

 **amgutpruned.rdata** - American Gut Project microbiome data.

+**TCGA_dataloading.R** - how to load and clean gene expression and microRNA data from TCGA-BRCA data portal.

 **matchedTCGA.Rdata** - saved gene expression and microRNA from TCGA-BRCA.

-**DataLoading.R** - how to load and clean gene expression and microRNA data from TCGA-BRCA data portal.